-By Kevin Fedarko, author of the new (and epic) Grand Canyon book, The Emerald Mile
+By Kevin Fedarko, author of The Emerald Mile

 It’s a fiery June morning at Grapevine Camp, a spit of sand tucked along the banks of the Colorado River, deep inside the stone walls that frame the sub-basement of the Grand Canyon.
 From the surface of the river, the walls soar upward for more than a vertical mile, exposing geology that extends 17 million centuries into the past.
 During that span, the oceans have swollen and receded a dozen times, the continents have slammed together and cracked apart again, and a chain of mountains higher than the Rockies has been heaved into the sky and reduced to gravel.

 Philosophically speaking, this is some heavy shit.
 Heavy enough to make a man perched on the bow of a humble raft at the edge of Grapevine—a man now staring at that staggering immensity of stone—scratch his head and wonder what it all might suggest about his own place in the universe.